HPInc/ml-git/docs/mlgit_commands.md

 ```

 This command will walk through the internal ml-git directories (index & local repository) and will check the integrity of all blobs under its management.
-It will return the list of blobs that are corrupted if the user pass the --full option.
+It will return the list of blobs that are corrupted if the user passes the --full option.

 Note: